-The first concerns Texanol (2,2,4-trimethyl-1,3-pentanediol isobutyrate, CAS number 25265-77-4), which is an additive in many coatings formulations.
-It is actually a mixture of two isomers that rapidly interconvert (Morgott, Eastman Kodak Co, private communication).
+Texanol (2,2,4-trimethyl-1,3-pentanediol isobutyrate isomers) is first on the list of water-based coatings constituents in terms of mass contributions of unstudied coatings VOCs, but is second to ethylene glycol in terms of estimated ozone contribution because of its relatively low estimated reactivity.
+Unlike ethylene glycol, this compound has a number of possible reaction routes and a number of potentially significant uncertainties in its estimated mechanism.
+Texanol is actually a mixture of two isomers that rapidly interconvert (Morgott, Eastman Kodak Co, private communication).
 Although methods exist to estimate the mechanism and reactivities of these glycol esters (Carter, 2000), they are based on data for much lower molecular weight and much lower volatility compounds.
 No environmental chamber or mechanistic data are available to evaluate the estimated mechanism for this compound, and its low volatility makes it difficult to study using existing chamber and laboratory methods.
+Because of its relatively high molecular weight, PM impacts of emissions of the ozone impacts of Texanol have been given the highest priority by the CARB.